bguiz/blog-bguiz/src/posts/2024-09-08-devrel-team-okr-planning-strategy.md

 **Top-down vs bottom-up**:

-Top-down planning in the context of OKRs is where the organisation as a whole plans for its objectives.
+Top-down planning in this context is where the organisation as a whole plans its OKRs.
 Which cascades down to its top-level functional areas.
 Which finally cascades down to the individual teams.
 This tends to work well in the general sense, but not too well for DevRel teams.
 For the top-down approach to work well, top level management needs to understand what individual contributors do.
 For say, a software engineer individual contributor, this works out well.

 However, for a DevRel individual contributor, this usually is not the case.
 DevRel is a relatively newer, relatively more niche function within technology companies.
 Thus, top-level management rarely understands it well.

 **Consider where DevRel sits within the organisation**:

-To complicate things further, the DevRel function is atypically multi-faceted.
+To complicate things further, the DevRel function is *atypically multi-faceted*.
 Even at an individual contributor level.
 It is quite common for DevRel to sit underneath another top-level function.
 For example, under product or marketing.
 When this happens, the other facets of DevRel tend to be deprioritised.
-For example, marketing facets get deprioritised when under product.
+For example, marketing facets may get deprioritised when DevRel sits under product.

 To solve this, it is better for DevRel to plan its OKRs bottom-up.
 Subsequently, connect it to the top-down plan from the organisation, meeting somewhere in the middle.